How much will I pay for tuition and fees for the Biostatistics PhD program?

 You will be asked to submit email addresses for your recommenders as part of the SOPHAS online application.
 After your online application is submitted, recommendation forms and submission instructions will be sent electronically to your recommenders.

 What supporting documents are required for admission to the Biostatistics PhD program?

 In addition to completing the online application, you must submit the following documents through SOPHAS:

 - GRE or other graduate exam test scores.
-GRE scores, sent directly from the testing service (ETS) to SOPHAS.
-The Fairbanks School of Public Health SOPHAS code for the GRE is 0167.
+GRE scores, sent directly from the testing service (ETS) to SOPHAS DI Code 0167.

-- TOEFL scores if your first language was not English.
-The SOPHAS TOEFL code is 5688.
+- TOEFL or IELTS scores if your first language was not English, sent from test service (ETS) to SOPHAS DI Code 5688.

 I have a graduate degree, and I took the GRE before being admitted to that program.
 Do I have to take the GRE again?

 If you took the GRE five years ago or less, you can have the testing service (ETS) send those scores to IUPUI for your Biostatistics PhD application.
 If it has been more than five years since you took the GRE, you will need to take the test again.